 At the start of our Torah service you will see a scroll processional around the sanctuary, followed by the Son of David kinder (children).
 The children will then gather under a large tallit (prayer shawl) – a Biblical symbol of God’s commandments (Numbers 15:37-39) – where we will pray for them.
 The processional and canopy are meant to impress upon our children’s hearts and minds the cherished value of following and living under the wisdom and guidance of God’s Word.
 And because we cherish our children also, we take time to pray for them each Shabbat.

 God’s love for children is evident throughout the Scriptures, and His love is purpose-driven, for “He seeks godly offspring” (Malachi 2:15).
 From toddlers to teens, the youth at Son of David Congregation are being nurtured in the Word of God.
 Each Shabbat, at the beginning of our Torah Service, our children (ages 3-12) are dismissed for class, to a caring teacher who engages them in a curriculum which is both Bible-centered and Messianic.
 Our purpose for Shabbat school is simply this: To build Godly character in our children, and to provide a nurturing environment which fosters a love for God and for each other through the study of Scripture.
 Nursery care is also provided (infants – 3 years).

-After service, stop by our Newcomers Nook to chat with one of our leaders, then join us in the fellowship hall for an oneg shabbat (bagels and fellowship).
-Please join us… It’s a great opportunity to shmooze and to meet some of the folks at Son of David.
+After service, join us in the fellowship hall for an oneg shabbat (bagels and fellowship).
+It’s a great opportunity to shmooze and to meet some of the folks at Son of David.
 Thanks for worshiping with us today!